 Dutch Oven Pork Roast Recipe Tips

-1. Sear the pork before roasting.
+- Sear the meat before roasting.

 When you take the time to sear the exterior of meat before roasting it, you’re building the foundation for the perfect crust.
 It also helps to keep the interior of the meat juicy.